openhachimi/hachimisampler/README.md

 ```
 pip install numpy scipy resampy pyworld torch onnxruntime praat-parselmouth
 ```
+2. Download the CUDA version of PyTorch from the official website.
+(If you are sure that you will only use the ONNX version, then you can download the CPU version of PyTorch)
- 2. Download the [release](https://github.com/mtfotto/hachimisampler/releases) unpack it and run the 'hachisampler.py'.
+3. Download the [release](https://github.com/mtfotto/hachimisampler/releases) unpack it and run the 'hachisampler.py'.
- 3. Open the UTAU and change the resampler to the path of `hachimisampler.exe`.
+4. Open the UTAU and change the resampler to the path of `hachimisampler.exe`.
 # Thanks
 - [yjzxkxdn](https://github.com/yjzxkxdn)
 - [openvpi](https://github.com/openvpi) for the pc-nsf-hifigan